 Position Status: Full-time Salaried Position

-- Exhibit a belief in non-violence and a willingness to advocate on behalf of victims and their children who are affected by rape, sexual assault, domestic violence, human trafficking, or other types of violent crime in a non-discriminating manner.
+- Exhibit a belief in non-violence and a willingness to advocate on behalf of victims and their children who are affected by rape, sexual assault or domestic violence in a non-discriminating manner.

 - Uphold the belief that quality client services are the top priority.